Newark Armed Forces Day

 Open Evening for new Air Cadets

-Commanding Officer, Flight Lieutenant Martin Derbyshire added “I started as an Air Cadet when I was 13 and am delighted to now have the honour of leading the group and I want to see more young people have the same opportunities for travel, adventure and making friends for life that I had”.
+Commanding Officer, Flight Lieutenant Kate Hearn added “I started as an Air Cadet and am delighted to now have the honour of leading the group and I want to see more young people have the same opportunities for travel, adventure and making friends for life that I had”.

-If you are interested in joining, or just finding out more, then come along to our open evening or e-mail us at [email protected] for more information.
+If you are interested in joining, or just finding out more, then come along to our open evening or call on a Tuesday or Thursday evening on 01636 701260 for more information.

 The open evening will take place at the Cadet Centre, 12-14 Sherwood Avenue, Newark, NG24 1QQ.